jensenkairos/docker-composer-v2/README.md

 to allow for full auto-completion of its parameters with IDEs that support it.

-This is built on top of the project: https://github.com/schollm/docker-composer
+This project is based off the open source project: https://github.com/schollm/docker-composer The main goal for this branch-off effort is to make it work for the latest Docker Compose V2.

 ## Install